danbouk/boringcloaks/demsdata.markdown

   <div class="cover-text">
   <h2>Upcoming Events</h2>
   <P>
-  August 30, 2022 at 6pm ET: Join Dan for an online lecture in the American Ancestors series, sponsored by the New England Historic Genealogical Society.
-[REGISTER HERE.](https://hubs.americanancestors.org/democracys-data)
+  <b>August 30, 2022 at 6pm ET</b>: Join Dan for an online lecture in the American Ancestors series, sponsored by the New England Historic Genealogical Society. <a href="https://hubs.americanancestors.org/democracys-data">REGISTER HERE.</a>
   </p>
   <P>
-  September 8, 2022 at 1pm ET: Dan talks with Maud Newton, author of [*Ancestor Trouble*](https://www.penguinrandomhouse.com/books/248348/ancestor-trouble-by-maud-newton/) in an online event hosted by the US National Archives.
-[WATCH HERE.](https://www.youtube.com/watch?v=2_iblvMlfiM)
+  <b>September 8, 2022 at 1pm ET</b>: Dan talks with Maud Newton, author of <a href="https://www.penguinrandomhouse.com/books/248348/ancestor-trouble-by-maud-newton/"><i>Ancestor Trouble</i></a> in an online event hosted by the US National Archives. <a href="https://www.youtube.com/watch?v=2_iblvMlfiM">WATCH HERE.</a>
   </p>

 <p></p>